Chew bones are engaging for all dogs who love to chew and allows them to release their “inner wolf” when it comes to

 Avoid donut-shaped marrow bones as many have been caught in a dog’s jaw which is not only uncomfortable, it may require a vet trip to surgically remove while your dog is sedated.
 Always supervise your pet during bone-munching moments, and provide a size-appropriate bone.

 Tips to serving a raw bone to your dog:

 (1).
 Keep it frozen.
 Introduce slowly (10-15 minutes at first) and refreeze between “sessions”.
 Any new food introduced to your dog’s diet requires baby steps to avoid possible diarrhea.

 (2).
-Keep small children and other dogs away when you serve up this delicious treat that few dogs will want to share with others.
+Keep small children and other dogs away when you serve up this delicious treat that few dogs will want to share.

 (3).
 The size of the bone should match the size of your dog’s head

 (4).
 Let him bury it if so inclined.

 (5).
-Serve on tile or wood floors if indoors or teach your dog to stay on a mat while munching to avoid possible carpet stains.
+Serve on tile or wood floors if indoors or teach your dog to stay on a mat to avoid possible carpet stains.

 EDIBLE RAW BONES

-These are long-lasting chews, without the marrow, and are a healthy, more durable, digestible alternative to Rawhide.
-Edible raw chews can provide calcium, phosphorus and trace minerals that are essential to your dog’s diet.
+These are long-lasting chews without the marrow, and are a healthy, more durable and digestible alternative to Rawhide.
+Edible raw chews provide calcium, phosphorus and trace minerals that are essential to your dog’s diet.
 Depending on the type of chew, they can last 15-45 minutes.

 The owner of Fetching Dog in Scottsdale, Becci Scott, offers the following advice: